 FENCELINES: Train clematis along the top of a fence or wall to soften hard lines.

-Florists have discovered that clematis also make good cut flowers.
+CUTTING GARDENS: Florists have discovered that clematis also make good cut flowers.
 A length of clematis vine, combined with other garden flowers and foliage, can turn an ordinary summer bouquet into something spectacular.
 Varieties that are especially good for cutting include Blue Light, Ramona, Niobe and Multi-Blue.

 After the flowers fade, some clematis develop decorative seed heads.
-These can be left in place throughout the growing season.
+These may be left in place throughout the growing season.
 Though it's not necessary, you can also cut off the seed heads to keep the plant looking neat.
 Some clematis varieties bloom again in late summer or early fall.
 If you think your clematis could be a rebloomer, remove only the spent flower heads and avoid cutting back the foliage.

-Fertilize your clematis in the spring when the first leaves start to unfurl.
+Fertilize clematis in the spring when the first leaves start to unfurl.
 Follow package instructions, sprinkling approximately ¼ to ½ cup of all-purpose granular fertilizer around the base of the plant.

-If your clematis outgrows its space, you can control the growth by simply cutting back the entire plant to a height of 5".
+If your clematis outgrows its space, you can control the growth by cutting back the entire plant to a height of 5".
 This can be done in fall or early spring.
 Stray vines may also be trimmed back any time during the growing season.